teusH/MySense/PyCom/README.md

 or use solarpower if no V230 is available (ca € 100):
 * 12V to 5V step down (ca € 1): e.g. <a href="https://nl.aliexpress.com/item/9V-12V-24V-to-5V-3A-USB-step-down-voltage-regulator-module-DC-DC-Converter-Phone/32815945754.html?spm=a2g0z.search0104.3.58.518b4ea1g4V7Iq&ws_ab_test=searchweb0_0,searchweb201602_3_10065_10068_319_317_10696_10084_453_454_10083_10618_431_10304_10307_10820_10821_10301_537_536_10843_10059_10884_10887_100031_321_322_10103,searchweb201603_2,ppcSwitch_0&algo_expid=ee417a9f-b67e-4414-8df8-60f29a8a5a9e-8&algo_pvid=ee417a9f-b67e-4414-8df8-60f29a8a5a9e&transAbTest=ae803_4">5V USB</a>
 * solar power regulator (ca € 10)  e.g. <a href="https://www.banggood.com/nl/MPPT-5A-Solar-Panel-Regulator-Controller-Battery-Charging-9V-12V-24V-Automatic-Switch-p-1307801.html?gmcCountry=NL&currency=EUR&createTmp=1&utm_source=googleshopping&utm_medium=cpc_bgs&utm_content=frank&utm_campaign=pla-nl-ele-diy-mob-pc&gclid=EAIaIQobChMIubWf7fLj3wIVkoKyCh0okQPrEAQYBCABEgIYaPD_BwE&cur_warehouse=CN">Solar PR</a>
+* battery guard to switch kit off if battery level is too low (DIY € 3).
+See pwrsafe1 schema.
 Make sure to apply a diode over the power connectors and capacitor as a wild change in solar power or on/off connection may destroy your controller.
 WARNING: without a capacitor (eg 100 uF 16V) the accu/solar combination or loose contact may blow away your controller.
 Make sure to use a good regulator.
 We measured a peak of 11.4 V on the 5V stepdown regulator in such cases.